 “My style is taking something that people are really familiar with — a flavor, a concept or taste — … [and] making you look at it a different way,” Momin said.

-Momin said that his undergraduate experience at Emory further fostered his growth as a chef.
+Momin said his undergraduate experience at Emory further fostered his growth as a chef.
 Inspired by the diverse people with whom he interacted on campus, Momin challenged himself to create meals that incorporated these differing perspectives.

 “Being active on campus, I met tons of people, so that really influenced the way I cook,” Momin said.
 “Instead of cooking food I want[ed] to eat, I was thinking about how I could make Indian food more approachable to everyone, and how [I could] take our shared stories and turn them into familiar food.”

-Saad Mohiuddin (13Ox, 15C), Momin’s roommate at Emory and close friend, said that he has had plenty of opportunities to sample Momin’s cooking, as Momin would often randomly become inspired to develop new recipes.
-He said that Momin’s knowledge of flavor profiles and his ability to integrate both his Indian and American backgrounds in his food greatly enhance his craft.
+Saad Mohiuddin (13Ox, 15C), Momin’s roommate at Emory and close friend, said he has had plenty of opportunities to sample Momin’s cooking, as Momin would often randomly become inspired to develop new recipes.
+He said Momin’s knowledge of flavor profiles and his ability to integrate both his Indian and American backgrounds in his food greatly enhance his craft.

 “He really knows what flavors work together.
 He’s an artist, an artist who is very comfortable with the colors on his palate,” Mohiuddin said.
 “He’s probably the best chef that I know.”